gilch/hissp/docs/style_guide.rst

 This acceptable in Lissp, and closer to the Python style (which would start *two* spaces after the code.
-This also goes for readerless mode, where, aside from occasionally being used to imply groups, comment styles follow the same rules as normal Python.)
+It's also two spaces for readerless mode, where, aside from occasionally being used to imply groups, comment styles follow the same rules as normal Python.)
 Lisp traditionally uses margin comments instead (as described below),